daanwerf/CircularHousing/README.md

 npm run cc:package -- participant
 # Install the chaincode to the blockchain (for debug mode, add --debug to the end of the command)
 # to the organizations defined in network.config.json file
-hurl install participant node -P ./chaincode-participant -o SocialHousing -o TableMaker -o WoodGatherer
+hurl install participant node -P ./chaincode-participant -o Government -o SocialHousing -o TableMaker -o WoodGatherer

 # Register a participant for SocialHousing organization with id SultanPart
 # and name "Participant Sultan", invoking as user Sultan